-To protect themselves and their work from legal action, artists need to get their heads around some pretty tricky legal jargon.
-Thankfully, Cirstyn Bech-Yagher is here to explain the five key terms every artist should look out for.
+Whether your thing is graphic design, web design or 3D art , you need to protect yourself.
+To prevent your work from triggering legal action, artists of all types (and freelancers in particular) need to get their heads around some pretty tricky legal jargon.
+This can feel overwhelming, so we've broken it down into the five key terms every artist should look out for.

 Innocent Infringement is when someone copying your work can claim they did not know they were infringing.
 This means they had no idea that the work was copyrighted, or had no means of contacting the owner of the work (An orphan work, in legalese).
-Try avoiding this by adding a “Copyright © [year of first publication of the work] [copyright owner’s name].
-All rights reserved.” to your print or render.
+You can try to avoid this by adding 'Copyright © [year of first publication of the work] [copyright owner’s name].
+All rights reserved.' to your print or render.

 A derivative work is work based on an existing model.
 If you, for example, create a gun, and then modify it to look like some lumpy mess made by David Cronenberg, that’s a derivative work.
 If the model is not yours but you have permission or a license, only your own changes will be protected by copyright.